 ASU @ Mesa City Center

 ASU @ Mesa City Center will include a brand new 118,000-gross-square-foot state-of-the-art facility that will be home to state-of-the-art sound stages, editing suites, screening theatres, public exhibitions space, fabrication labs and immersive media studios.
 The facility will serve film majors as well as host a transdisciplinary collection of three master’s degrees, all of which will engage film students who are eager to embrace new technologies of immersive and mixed-reality media, interaction and simulation.
 Film students in Mesa will be at the heart of the city’s new innovation hub, with opportunities to hone their craft while working and connecting with media start-ups, collaborating with schools and community groups, and being part of a dynamic and growing downtown that embraces a live, work and play lifestyle.
+Be a part of this bold new initiative.

 ASU California Center